 Standard Direct Deposit

 Some platforms keep it simple.
 All you have to do is provide your Lili routing and account number (remember you can find these numbers under your name, at the top of the menu in your Lili app), and once your job is complete, the payer will deposit money directly into your account.
-You can also send them our official pre-filled direct deposit form.
+You can also send them our pre-filled direct deposit form.

 Direct Deposit Verification (also called Manual Verification)